Punch and Judy: Song

+Television

+Punch and Judy appear as Joker's oversized henchmen in The Batman television series.
+They made their first appearance in DC Comics in 1945, in Batman #31.

+In Japanese anime "Cowboy Bebop", there is a show called "Big Shot" where the two anchors are named Punch and Judy.

+Punch and Judy make a small appearance in the 1983 Doctor Who episode Snake Dance.
+In which Mr. Punch is attacked by a snake.

 Video games

-A video game called "Punchy" was released for the Commodore 64 home computer in the 1980s.
+A video game called "Punchy" was released for the ZX Spectrum and Commodore 64 home computers in the 1980s.
 In the game, Punch holds Judy hostage in the booth, and the player takes the role of Bobby the policeman who has to rescue her, overcoming custard pies, tomatoes and pits, as well as tackling Mr Punch himself.